 - Selection to take a screenshot of a portion of the screen.

 - Window to take a screenshot of a single window.

 - Screen to photograph the entire Mac screen.

-To copy the screenshots to the macOS clipboard just use.
-The same key combinations seen previously by adding the ctrl key to the latter .
-In other words, if you want to copy the desktop snapshot to the clipboard you have to press cmd + ctrl + shift + 3 while if you want to capture a single window or a portion of the screen you have to resort to the combination cmd + ctrl + shift + 4 .
+To copy the screenshots to the macOS clipboard, just use it.
+The same key combinations were seen previously by adding the ctrl key to the latter.
+In other words, if you want to copy the desktop snapshot to the clipboard, you have to press cmd + ctrl + shift + 3, while if you want to capture a single window or a portion of the screen, you have to resort to the combination cmd + ctrl + shift + 4.

-Instead of the term formatoyou must type the file format extension in which you want to save the screenshots: JPG , BMP , TUF , TGA , JP2 , PICT , PNG and PDF formats are supported .
-The changes concern both full screen screenshots and screenshots of individual windows and individual portions of the desktop.
+Instead of the term format, you must type the file format extension in which you want to save the screenshots: JPG, BMP, TUF, TGA, JP2, PICT, PNG and PDF formats are supported.
+The changes concern both full-screen screenshots and screenshots of individual windows and individual portions of the desktop.

-To make the settings effective you must give the command killall SystemUIServer.
-After which all the icons in the Mac menu bar will be reloaded.
+To make the settings effective, you must give the command killall SystemUIServer.
+After this, all the icons in the Mac menu bar will be reloaded.

-Note: the screenshots in JPG or BMP format do not have transparencies, they have a white background.
+Note: the screenshots in JPG or BMP format do not have transparencies.
+They have a white background.
 To restore the creation of snapshots in PNG format.
-You can use the same command by typing PNGin place of formato.
+You can use the same command by typing the PNGin place of formato.

 Don’t you like the shadow effect that macOS applies to snapshots of individual windows?
 No problem.
 You can turn off shading with this command, which applies to all file formats.

 defaults write com.
 Apple.
 Screen capture disable-shadow -bool true.
 To make the changes effective, issue the command kill all System UI Server.
 All the icons in the Mac menu bar will disappear for a moment.
 This instead, is the command to use in case you change your mind and want to restore the shadow.
 Defaults write co.
 Apple.
 Screen capture disable-shadow -bool false